Mesabloo/hm-defense/core/assets/README.md

   ```
   This may take some time to load, but don't worry, you should see the GDB prompt at some point (it says `(gdb)`).

-  The app will be frozen for as long as we stay in GDB.
+  __Note:__ The app will be frozen for as long as we stay in GDB.
 This is the expected behavior.
 - For each stat file in the list below, execute this command in GDB (you might be able to use loops?):
   ```bash
   create_and_dump_qtable FILE